Arizona: Music

-Arizona's budding music scene is helped by emerging bands, as well as some well-known artists.
+Arizona's music scene is helped by emerging bands, as well as some well-known artists.
 The Gin Blossoms, Chronic Future, Roger Clyne and the Peacemakers, Jimmy Eat World, Caroline's Spine, and others began their careers in Arizona.
 Also, a number of punk and rock bands got their start in Arizona, including JFA, The Feederz, Sun City Girls, The Meat Puppets, The Maine, The Summer Set, and more recently Authority Zero and Digital Summer.

 Arizona also has many singers and other musicians.
 Singer, songwriter and guitarist Michelle Branch is from Sedona.
 Chester Bennington, the former lead vocalist of Linkin Park, and mash-up artist DJ Z-Trip are both from Phoenix.
 One of Arizona's better known musicians is shock rocker Alice Cooper, who helped define the genre.
 Maynard James Keenan, the lead singer of the bands Tool, A Perfect Circle, and Puscifer, calls the town of Cornville home.

 Other notable singers include country singers Dierks Bentley and Marty Robbins, folk singer Katie Lee, Fleetwood Mac's Stevie Nicks, CeCe Peniston, Rex Allen, 2007 American Idol winner Jordin Sparks, and Linda Ronstadt.

 Arizona is also known for its heavy metal scene, which is centered in and around Phoenix.
 In the early to mid-1990s, it included bands such as Job for a Cowboy, Knights of the Abyss, Greeley Estates, Eyes Set To Kill, blessthefall, The Word Alive, The Dead Rabbitts, and Abigail Williams.
-The band Soulfly calls Phoenix home, and Megadeth lived in Phoenix for about a decade.
+The bands Soulfly and Gatecreeper calls Phoenix home, and Megadeth lived in Phoenix for about a decade.
 Around 2009, Phoenix began to host a burgeoning desert rock and sludge metal underground, (ala' Kyuss in 1990s California) led by bands like Wolves of Winter, Asimov, and Dead Canyon.

 American composer Elliott Carter composed his first String Quartet (1950–51) while on sabbatical (from New York) in Arizona.
 The quartet won a Pulitzer Prize and other awards and is now a staple of the string quartet repertoire.